andrewmoles2/rTrainIntroduction/Workshop4a/rWorkshop4a.md

 # Making a data frame manually

 First, lets have a look how to make data frames manually.
-This will help you understand the make up of data frames and struture of data frames.
+This will help you understand the make up of data frames and structure of data frames.

 To make a data frame we use the `data.frame()` function.
 The easiest way to do this is to make a vector and add that vector into the data frame.
 Run the example below and review the output.